wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

 </service>
 ```

-Relevant init configuration will be follow,
+The `init` configuration for the service you defined will be as follows,
 ```xml
  <reliablemessage.init>
     <endpoint>http://localhost:9010/SoapContext/GreeterPort</endpoint>